- How to Preheat a Pizza Stone

 Preheat Time: 45 Minutes

-This pizza turned crispy, pleasant, and had some browning.
+This pizza turned crispy, and pleasant, and had some browning.
 The color was even, unlike the previous ones and the results were quite satisfying.

 Preheat Time: One hour